-Download Windows 10 Update Troubleshooter
+Download the Windows Update Troubleshooter

-- Open the downloaded wudiag file with Diagnostics Troubleshooting Wizard.
-By default, all .diagcab files will run on Diagnostics Troubleshooting Wizard.
+- Open the downloaded wudiag file with “Diagnostics Troubleshooting Wizard.”
+By default, all .diagcab files will run on “Diagnostics Troubleshooting Wizard.”

-- In the Windows Update Troubleshooting window, click on the Advanced link.
+- In the “Windows Update Troubleshooting” window, click on the “Advanced” link.

-- Make sure the Apply repairs automatically is checked and enabled.
+- Make sure the “Apply repairs automatically” option is checked and enabled.

-- Then, click on Run as administrator to allow the troubleshooter to run with admin privileges.
+- Then, click on “Run as administrator” to allow the troubleshooter to run with admin privileges.

-- In the troubleshooter, select Windows Update.
-Then, click Next.
+- In the troubleshooter, select “Windows Update.”
+Then, click “Next.”

-- The Windows 10 Update troubleshooter should start detecting problems and will return possible solutions if an error is found.
+- The Windows Update troubleshooter should start detecting problems and will return possible solutions if an error is found.

 Download the latest servicing stack update (SSU)

-These issues could be due to corrupted updates in the past or missing system files which cause Windows Update to lose track of what updates should your PC install.
-By installing the latest servicing stack update, Windows Update will be able to recognize the version of the latest SSU so that it knows what updates your PC needs.
+These issues could be due to corrupted updates in the past or missing system files, which cause Windows Update to lose track of what updates your PC needs.
+By installing the latest SSU, Windows Update will be able to recognize the version of the latest SSU so that it knows what updates your PC needs.

-When you’ve installed the latest SSU, restart your computer and retry Windows Update again.
+After installing the latest SSU, restart your computer and retry Windows Update again.

-Deployment Imaging and Servicing Management (DISM) is a built-in Windows 10 repair tool which is able to automatically update files and correct servicing problems including Windows Update problems for your Windows 10 image.
-Running DISM will help resolve issues Windows 10 Update Troubleshooter couldn’t fix, such as the 0x803c0103 and 0x80244022 Windows Update errors.
+“Deployment Imaging and Servicing Management (DISM)” is a built-in Windows 10/11 repair tool that can automatically update files and correct servicing problems, including Windows Update problems for your Windows 10/11 image.
+Running DISM can help resolve issues that the “Windows 10/11 Update Troubleshooter” couldn’t fix, such as the “0x803c0103” and “0x80244022” Windows Update errors.

-System file check, on the other hand, is a built-in repair tool to automatically scan for and repair corrupted and missing system files in your Windows 10 PC.
+The “System File Checker (SFC)” is another built-in repair tool that can automatically scan for and repair corrupted and missing system files on your Windows 10/11 PC.